brsuite/broln/docs/psbt.md

 `walletcreatefundedpsbt` command.
 One main difference is that you can specify a template PSBT in the `brolncli` variant that contains the output(s) and optional inputs.
-Another difference is that for the `--outputs` flag, `brolncli` expects the amounts to be in satoshis instead of fractions of a brocoin.
+Another difference is that for the `--outputs` flag, `brolncli` expects the amounts to be in broneess instead of fractions of a brocoin.

 ### Simple example: fund PSBT that sends to address